ms2data/ms2-quick-start/README.md

 - **Query Panel (Middle)**: Construct and refine your queries.
 - **Results Panel (Right)**: See your live results and inspect the generated Malloy or SQL.

 At the top, you'll see your available sources — `order_items`, `users`, `products`, `inventory_items` — created earlier in your Malloy model.
 Note that some of the source, dimension, and measure names in this quick start guide may be different from the names in your model.
+Select the `order_items` source tab, which is built around the ecommerce dataset's main fact table.

 <img src="docs/screenshots/publisher-explorer.png" alt="Explorer Layout" width="1000"/>